-Three High-Grade Gold Deposits
+Bonterra Resources’ Three High-Grade Gold Deposits

-Bonterra is a Canadian gold exploration company with a large balanced portfolio of exploration and mining assets including the Gladiator, Barry and Moroy deposits, Urban-Barry Mill and multiple highly prospective exploration prospects.
+Bonterra is a Canadian gold exploration company with a large balanced portfolio of exploration and mining assets.
+These include the Gladiator, Barry and Moroy deposits, Urban-Barry Mill and multiple highly prospective exploration prospects.

-The Gladiator Deposit is described as a highly silicified and altered sheared mafic volcanics, locally exhibiting intrusions of syenite and quartz porphyry.
+The Gladiator Deposit is a highly silicified and altered sheared mafic volcanics.
+Exhibiting intrusions of syenite and quartz porphyry.
 Smoky quartz veining also occurs locally containing the bulk of the mineralization and free gold.

 For more information on Bonterra Resources (BTR:TSX.V, BONXD:OTCQX) please fill out the form below.